Shourov1/C-Programming-language/README.md

 # C++ Tutorial with examples

-This repository contains C++ basic topics with example codes that I adopted from[LearnCpp](https://www.learncpp.com/) to help instruct programming in C++.
+This repository contains C++ basic topics with example codes that I adopted from [LearnCpp](https://www.learncpp.com/) to help instruct programming in C++.
 These samples try to help newcomers quickly find an appropriate pattern for solving their programming problems.
 Also they can quickly find out how a certain language construct, or a popular function is generally used.

 Updating on process!!!